MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/finance-how-setup-report-intrastat-v20.md

 ### <a name="italy"></a>Ítalía

-Einnig þarf að setja upp vörukóða og kóða færslna fyrir ítölsk viðskipti.
+Fyrir ítölsk fyrirtæki. verður þú einnig að setja upp vörukóða og færslukóða.

 #### <a name="to-set-up-transaction-nature-codes"></a>Uppsetning eðliskóða viðskipta